 As an urban planner working for a local council, I want to view all road traffic accident statistics in one place so that I can easily compare accident rates over different time periods.

 Then look at whether the evidence suggests that there’s a genuine need.

 Do not use a document collection:

-- to group documents that are just thematically linked (that’s what topic pages and policies are for)
+- to group documents that are just thematically linked (that’s what topic pages are for)

 - to group parts of single document - instead, put all the attachments on a single publication page

 - to guide users through a task - convert the documents into a detailed guide instead

 - to group long complex documents that specialist users need to do their job - think about using a manual instead

 Talk to your department or agency’s managing editor before creating a new document collection.